 There are few maintenance emergencies more unpleasant than a burst pipe.
 Old pipes are more vulnerable to temperature fluctuations, so those 30-degree Macon winters can cause a problem.

-Corrosion and rust in old pipes may lead to burst lines and floods.
+Corrosion and rust in old pipes may lead to burst lines, frequent drain backups, and floods.
 At best, you’ll face a lengthy water cleanup process and costly repair.
 At worst, a sewage pipe can break and cover your belongings in sewage.
-Replacing old pipes before they become corroded is the safest way to avoid an unpleasant incident.
+Replacing old sewage pipes and water lines before they become corroded is the safest way to avoid an unpleasant incident.

 Costly repairs

-Emergency plumbing repairs quickly become expensive because delays may result in serious damage to your home.
+Emergency plumbing repairs, such as leak repair or drain clearing, can quickly become expensive because delays can result in serious damage to your home.
 Water leaks can damage wood floors and furniture, creating a ripple effect of repairs.

 What To Expect When Replacing Old Water Pipes